awsdocs/amazon-opensearch-service-developer-guide/doc_source/replication.md

 }
 ```

 The leader and follower checkpoint values begin as negative integers and reflect the number of shards you have \(\-1 for one shard, \-5 for five shards, and so on\)\.
 The values increment to positive integers with each change that you make\.
-If the values are the same, it means the indices are fully synced\.
+If the values are the same, it means that the indexes are fully synced\.
 You can use these checkpoint values to measure replication latency across your domains\.

 To further validate replication, add a document to the leader index: